-This course is designed to assist the student in developing knowledge, skills, values, meanings and experiences associated with utilization of theory, research, and reasoning in nursing practice.
+This course is designed to assist the student in developing knowledge, skills, values, meanings and experiences associated with utilization of theory, research and reasoning in nursing practice.
 Students will learn how to translate and utilize replicated research in nursing practice.
-Student must pass N 214 before enrollment to this course.
-Additional prerequisite: MATH 207 or equivalent.
 Three credits.